JackJ30/dotfiles/README.md

 - Nerd icons

 ## Installation
-Everything can be installed by running `stow .` Since there are probably conflicts with your existing files, you can use the `--adopt` flag and then `git restore .`.
+Config files can be installed by running `stow .` Since there are probably conflicts with your existing files, you can use the `--adopt` flag and then `git restore .`.

 ## TODO
 - [x] Git branch in PS1